 |Father and Mother Divine|

 The house itself is patterned after Biltmore in Asheville, NC, although perhaps only a quarter as large.
-Just inside its portecachier, the oak paneled living room has a ceiling 45 feet high, and many oriental rugs.
+Just inside its portecachier, the oak-paneled living room has a ceiling 45 feet high, and many oriental rugs.
 There is a music room, off to the side of which is Father's former office, bearing a strong resemblance to the Oval Office in the White House in Washington.
 As planned, the living room window looks down the valley to the site of the old steel mills, although when the trees are leafed out it may be difficult to see.
 The dining table probably seats forty people, although the paneled dining room was fitted with electronics and used to broadcast sermons to religious adherents across the country.
 In the living room are testimonies to the many who seemed to rise from the dead, or who had their blinded sight restored, or who were crippled but enabled to walk.
 The attendants take visitors on tours, but Mother Divine likes to meet them, coming down the sweeping staircase without noticeably showing her age.
 The greeting of "Peace" replaces the usual "hello" and "goodbye".

 At one time, the Religion housed a large number of single women in several hotels, and the invested proceeds of their work as domestics still supports the Religion.
-The religion frowned on gambling, drinking, smoking and sex.
-However, celibacy inevitably leads to decline of numbers, particularly evident since the death of the founder.
+The religion frowned on gambling, drinking, smoking, and sex.
+However, celibacy inevitably leads to a decline of numbers, particularly evident since the death of the founder.